 This is the official consortium homepage of the CHEOPS mission.
-CHEOPS is the first S-class mission from ESA and was selected in October 2012 with a launch target for 2018.
+CHEOPS is the first S-class mission from ESA and was selected in October 2012.
+CHEOPS was successfully launched on December 18th 2019.

 CHEOPS stands for CHaracterising ExOPlanet Satellite.
-It is a small photometric observatory to be launched into low Earth orbit to measure transits of Exo-planets.
-See the executive summary for a short overview.
+It is a small photometric observatory which operates in a low Earth orbit to measure transits of exoplanets.
+See the «Executive Summary» for a short overview.

 Most of the content of the menu items «News» and «Media & Outreach» is also available in German and French.